Witchboard (2024 film): Plot

 Brooke brings Christian to Alexander's lavish ancestral estate.
+Brooke passes through the gate with Christian hiding in the trunk of the car.
+The trunk opens, revealing Brooke has decided to follow the practice of waca.
 It is revealed that Alexander is a descendant of Bishop Grogan and Emily a descendant of Naga Soth.
-Alexander seeks to control Naga Soth as his minion among his modern coven of witches, viewing it as a fulfillment of his ancestral lineage.
+Alexander seeks to be the master of Naga Soth, viewing it as a fulfillment of his ancestral lineage.
 Christian manages to kill several of the cultists and hurl the spirit board into a fireplace before being shot by Alexander.
 Meanwhile, Naga Soth, recalling Grogan's mistreatment of her, turns against Alexander.
 As the spirit board begins to burn, Naga Soth's soul is returned across time to her original body, only moments before her burning at the stake.
 Using her magic, Naga Soth keeps the fire at bay and taunts Grogan.
 Intent on carrying out the execution, Grogan attempts to decapitate Naga Soth, but she overpowers him and pulls him into the pyre, allowing them both to burn to death.
 Simultaneously, Alexander manages to save the board from the fireplace before Emily, her soul now restored to her physical body, shoots him to death.
 Emily consoles Christian as he dies of his wounds.
 After police descend on the scene, Alexander is placed in a body bag, only to open his eyes as the bag is zipped closed.

 Some time later, Brooke visits the Vatican, where a Catholic priest offers her precious diamonds in exchange for the board.
 Before departing with Emily, the two hand over the bone pendulum.
 After they leave, the priest begins to communicate with the board before Naga Soth appears behind him.